bencorrado/bluez-bencorrado/docs/reference/using-prerequisites.md

 $ sudo snap install bluez
 ```

-## The Bluetooth daemons are running
+## The Bluetooth Daemons are Running

-Normally, once the snap is installed, the Bluetooth daemons is up and running.
+Normally, once the snap is installed, the Bluetooth daemon is up and running.
 Nevertheless it is still good to verify this.

 For *bluetoothd* type: